vibhutisharma1/SimpleToDo/README.md

 ## Notes

-I encountered a challenge in building the bonus because I had constructed the graphics incorrectly so the ids were not properly able to connect with the app.
+I encountered a challenge in building the bonus because I had constructed the graphics incorrectly so the ids were not properly able to connect with the objects.
 I overcame this by deleting the button and plain text and adding them again and ensuring that I named them correctly this time.

 The videos and notes were helpful in understanding the purpose of some methods as well as justification on all the code.